vrischmann/zig-sqlite/README.md

 Same for reading, when you select _into_ a `MyArray` row or field the value returned by `readField` will be used instead.

+_NOTE_: when you _do_ allocate in `bindField` or `readField` make sure to pass a `std.heap.ArenaAllocator`-based allocator.

+The binding or reading code does not keep tracking of allocations made in custom types so it can't free the allocated data itself; it's therefore required to use an arena to prevent memory leaks.

 # Comptime checks

 Prepared statements contain _comptime_ metadata which is used to validate every call to `exec`, `one` and `all` _at compile time_.